-The Company and its subsidiaries did not engage Rehmann or E&Y to provide advice regarding financial information systems design or implementation, but did engage E&Y for tax consulting services related to the PHI/SPGI ESOP in 2003 (for which E&Y was paid \$3,778), due diligence services for the IMS acquisition during 2003 (for which E&Y was paid \$14,334) and for tax services in 2003 (for which E&Y was paid \$2,295).
-No other non-audit services were performed by Rehmann or E&Y in 2004 or 2003.
-Since 2003, as required by applicable law, each non-audit service performed by the Company's auditor either (i) was approved in advance on a case-by-case basis by SGRP's Audit Committee, approved in advance on a case-by-case basis by SGRP's Audit Committee, or (ii) fit within a pre-approved "basket" of non-audit services of limited amount, scope and duration established in advance by SGRP's Audit Committee.
-In connection with the standards for independence of the Company's independent public accountants promulgated by the Securities and Exchange Commission, the Audit Committee considers (among other things) whether the provision of such non-audit services would be compatible with maintaining the independence of Rehmann or E&Y.
+During the Company's fiscal year ended December 31, 2005, and 2004, respectively, the Company and its subsidiaries did not engage Rehmann or E&Y to provide advice regarding financial information systems design or implementation, but did engage Rehmann in 2005 to review the Company's 2004 tax return and preliminary 404 documentation for which Rehmann was paid \$17,502 and \$3,525, respectively.
+No other non-audit services were performed by Rehmann in 2005 or 2004.
+Since 2003, as required by law, each non-audit service performed by the Company's auditor either (i) was approved in advance on a case-by-case basis by SGRP's Audit Committee, or (ii) fit within a pre-approved "basket" of audit-related, tax and other non-audit services of limited amount, scope and duration established in advance by SGRP's Audit Committee.
+In connection with the standards for independence of the Company's independent public accountants promulgated by the Securities and Exchange Commission, the Audit Committee considers (among other things) whether the provision of such services would be compatible with maintaining the independence of Rehmann.